To convert a standalone NSP system to DR

 customCaCert is the full path of the CA public certificate

-Messages like the following are displayed as the server secret is updated:
+Messages like the following are displayed as the server secret is updated.
+Do not delete customCaCert if you are using custom certificates, as the deployment will fail.

 secret/nginx-nb-tls-nsp patched